NVIDIA

 - You need more than 8GB of VRAM

-- You need better memory bandwidth
+- You need more memory bandwidth than 272 GB/s

 - More vram (16GB)

-- Better memory bandwidth (624 GB/s)
+- More memory bandwidth (624 GB/s)

-- Higher power draw at 263WW
+- Higher power draw (263W)

 - You need 16GB of VRAM for high-res textures